NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

     - Dead body can be reported
     - Dead players can see the others but others can't see them
     - Emergency meetings can be called when clicking on the buzzer block of the game
+    - Drop of items is prevented during game
+    - A compass is given to players pointing to the task/sabotage that they have to do/solve
+    - Crewmates can right/left click with compass to change the pointing of the compass to next/previous task.
+    - Impostors can right click with the compass to open the sabotage menu
     - During an emergency meeting:
         - Dead bodies and fake bodies are removed and players are ejected from their task without completion of them
         - Players can vote by clicking on the buzzer, then a gui showing all heads of players to vote is displayed
         - At the end of the emergency meeting, the player who has the most vote is ejected
-    - Scoreboard displayed showing progress of tasks and as title the percentage progress
+    - Boss bar displayed showing progress of tasks and as title the percentage progress
     - Compass given to the player pointing to the selected task:
         - Left click with the compass: select next task
         - Right click with the compass: select previous task